mavenraven/csvToMaps/README.md

 duration or distance traveled for each walk.
 It could even call a service to find out what the weather was like during that day.
 Whatever seems interesting!

+## Notes

+csvToMaps is a Java project that I implemented for a take home interview.

+I happened to write this project in a more functional programming style.
+For production code, I follow the established conventions of the codebase.

+For example, some Ruby on Rails projects follow "Hexagonal Architecture", some projects follow the service object pattern, and some simply use fat models.
+I'm completely flexible as your happiness is my ultimate goal!

 ## Usage
 ```
 Usage: CSVToMaps [options]